the1lab/1lab/src/index.lagda.md

 [cccc]: https://github.com/plt-amy/1lab/blob/main/CODE_OF_CONDUCT.md

 Mathematics is, fundamentally, a social activity.
-Correspondingly, we have a page dedicated to letting authors introduce and talk abit themselves and their other work:
+Correspondingly, we have a page dedicated to letting authors introduce and talk a bit themselves and their other work:

 ```agda